Jk1201-web/Pizza-Sales-Analysis-using-SQL/README.md

 2. When are peak sales periods?
 3. How customers behave in ordering?
 4. Which categories perform best?

-## Key Business Questions Solved
-1. What is the total revenue and total orders?
-2. Which pizzas generate the highest revenue?
-3. What are the peak order days and hours?
-4. How does revenue grow over time?
-5. Which category contributes the most to revenue?

 ## Tools & Skills Used
 - MySQL